Integrated Survey Area Program

 The Integrated Survey Area Program establishes an infrastructure of coordinate control monuments within participating municipalities.
 The network of coordinate control monuments provides a standard vertical and horizontal reference system that supports mapping, engineering, surveying and other works.

 There are fifty-two municipalities in BC that are official Integrated Survey Areas (ISAs) consisting of a framework of over 20,000 coordinate control monuments providing the foundation for passive georeferencing activities.
 ISA passive networks of control points work in conjunction with the British Columbia Active Control System, providing an enhanced georeferencing environment with multiple compatible sources.

 - Land surveyors operating within an official integrated survey area are required to tie legal surveys to coordinate control monuments.
 This requirement supports the ongoing georeferencing of the cadastral fabric.

 - ParcelMap BC Search for Land Surveyors provides access to land cadastral information, including the official published Integrated Survey Area boundaries and locations and details of coordinate control monuments.

-- Access the MASCOT homepage of the GeoBC Division of the Ministry of Forests, Lands, Natural Resource Operations and Rural Development to obtain control monument sketches and detailed coordinate information and revision history.
+- Access the MASCOT homepage of the GeoBC Division of the Ministry of Land, Water and Resource Stewardship to obtain control monument sketches and detailed coordinate information and revision history.